-- To reduce the need to travel, manage car use, promote more sustainable modes of transport and improve the road network, so that people have a greater choice of travel options. - Support quicker and easier journeys into and out of Preston City Centre and better public transport across the borough - east to west in the rural areas.
+- To reduce the need to travel, manage car use, promote more sustainable modes of transport and improve the road network, so that people have a greater choice of travel options - Support quicker and easier journeys into and out of Preston City Centre and better public transport across the borough - east to west in the rural areas

-Policy 3: Travel
+• Policy 3: Travel

 - 9.1 Key objectives of the Core Strategy are to increase accessibility within the borough, influence travel patterns, encourage alternatives to the car and reduce, emissions, congestion and poor air quality.
 Most journeys in South Ribble are taken by car due to the high car ownership in the borough and predictions for future car use indicate that this travel preference is likely to continue. - 9.2 The Core Strategy sets out the broad principles to tackle this by encouraging walking and cycling for shorter trips, and supporting bus and rail travel for longer journeys.
 Through this document, we can ensure that the development or protection of land influences travel choices and improves accessibility.
-The National Planning Policy Framework (NPPF) states that Local authorities should work with neighbouring authorities and transport providers to develop strategies for the provision of viable infrastructure which is necessary to support sustainable development. - 9.3 Work is currently being carried out by Lancashire County Council (The Highways Authority) on a Central Lancashire Transport Masterplan, as well as the implementation of the Local Transport Plan 3, including the review of implementation plans on a 3 yearly cycle.
-This work will demonstrate the wider transport infrastructure that is needed to address both the current and future transport issues within Central Lancashire, such as relieving congestion on the roads and the delivery of necessary improvements on the public transport networks.
+The National Planning Policy Framework (NPPF) states that Local authorities should work with neighbouring authorities and transport providers to develop strategies for the provision of viable infrastructure which is necessary to support sustainable development. - 9.3 A Central Lancashire Highways and Transport Masterplan was adopted in 2013.
+The Masterplan sets out the County Council's proposed highways and transport strategy for Central Lancashire to 2026 and beyond.
+The Masterplan looks at strategic infrastructure priorities for Central Lancashire to encourage economic development and support wider spatial planning objectives.